Shortcrust Pastry – Easy & Quick Recipe

 I’ve also included step by step photos of the method I use to painlessly transfer the pastry to a tin.

-You will need to use a loose bottom or spingform tin.
-I like to use a standard cake tin because I like a straight, smooth finish on my tarts, but you are welcome to use a fluted tart tin as well.
+You’ll need a 9″ loose bottom cake tin.
+I like to use a cake tin because I like a straight, smooth finish on my tarts, but you are welcome to use a fluted tart tin as well.

 I love using Salted Butter in pastry.
 Most people prefer to use unsalted butter so that you can control the amount of salt that goes into your bakes.
 This makes a lot of sense and I actually agree, but with pastry, salted butter is just incredible.

 If you insist on using unsalted butter, then add 1/2 tsp salt to the recipe.